CycleRL: Sim-to-Real Deep Reinforcement Learning for Robust Autonomous Bicycle Control: Experiments

 \subsubsection{Evaluation on Simulation Performance}

+We conduct comprehensive experiments across 10,000 distinct episodes to establish core performance characteristics.
+Evaluations are performed under ideal dynamics (i.e., no physical parameter randomization) but retain initial state and command randomization, with target velocities sampled from $\mathcal{U}([2.0, 3.0])$ m/s for our policy and fixed at 2.0 m/s for baselines.

-We conduct comprehensive experiments across 1,000 independent episodes to establish fundamental performance characteristics.
-To validate the proposed approach, we benchmark against calibrated PID and LQR baselines.
-PID baseline features a dual-loop structure (steer/balance) with velocity-dependent gain scaling ($K \propto v^{-2}$) to prevent high-speed oscillations and base gains were tuned to $K_p=4.0$ and $K_d=0.4$ via Ziegler-Nichols at 2.0 m/s.
-LQR baseline utilizes real-time Riccati equation solving on a linearized model to handle velocity variations, whose cost weights were set to $Q=\text{diag}[20.0, 6.0, 3.5]$ and $R=1.5$, with steering tracking achieved by mapping $\delta_{cmd}$ to an equilibrium roll angle. \Cref{tab:simulation_comparison} presents the quantitative results across our evaluation metrics.
+To validate the proposed approach, we benchmark against calibrated PID and LQR baselines, which serve as canonical benchmarks for self-balancing systems and, comparable to CycleRL, require only limited system identification.
+PID baseline features a dual-loop structure (steer/balance) with velocity-dependent gain scaling and base gains were tuned to $K_p=4.0$ and $K_d=0.4$ via Ziegler-Nichols at 2.0 m/s.
+LQR baseline utilizes real-time Riccati equation solving on a linearized model, whose cost weights were set to $Q=\text{diag}[20.0, 6.0, 3.5]$ and $R=1.5$, with heading tracking achieved by mapping $\delta_\text{cmd}$ to an equilibrium roll angle.
+We also implement the advanced Modified Linear Control Law (MLCL)~\cite{xiong2024steering} for a stronger and comparable model-based evaluation. \Cref{tab:simulation_comparison} presents the quantitative results across our evaluation metrics.